Biggo03/RISC-V-Single-Cycle/README.md

 # Width Logic
 The WidthSrc signal controls what width of data is either stored or loaded from data memory.
 The signal is sent both directly to the data memory to handle store instructions, as well as to an extension unit (called "reduce") right after data memory.
-This will reduce the hardware complexity of the main decoder because funct3 defines the same widths for both the store and load instructions, meaning hardware should be able to be reused.

 The following table describes the behaviour of width setting modules